tykiww/covid19-impacted-projections/README.md

 # Time Series Forecasting
 We built this repository to help retailers prepare for, and evaluate the impact of, the COVID-19 epidemic.
 This repository can be used to forecast future timeseries values, and compare these forecasts against observed values to measure the impact-to-date of fleet-wide influences.
 For more detail on the motivation behind this project, please see https://marketdial.com/covid-19-model/.

-The repository consists of python scripts which utilize various methods of forecasting, and a generic excel model that can be used to track and estimate effects at the store, department, and state level.
+The repository consists of python scripts that utilize various methods of forecasting, and a generic excel model that can be used to track and estimate effects at the store, department, and state level.

 ## 1. Code Usage
+The forecast algorithm uses an input CSV in which each row represents the total sales for a given store, on a particular day, at a specified hierarchy level (Grocery/Infant etc.).
+The CSV must contain three index columns (hierarchy_id, store_id, date_day) followed by any number of tracked metric columns (revenue/units etc.).
+The date_day must be in YYYY-MM-DD format.
+The *sample_input_data.csv* illustrates the expected input data format.
+Along with the input data, the user will specify the year they want to make projections.

+The forecast algorithm will iterate through every store-category pair, make individual weekly projections, and join all the data into a data frame that is saved into the Output folder.
+The data frame has four index columns: hierarchy, store_id, year, week, and an additional projected column for each metric column in the input file.
+An example output is given in *Output/2019_projected.csv*.

 ### 1.1 File descriptions and order of execution.
+The first file to be executed is run_forecasts.py.
+This file will read data from a pre-defined location and, using the forecasting functions it imports from forecasts_methods.py, save two files containing the real and projected metric values into the Output folder.

+You can then optionally run plot_all_forecasts.py which will read the output from run_forecasts.py, iterate through each hierarchy, aggregate the data across all stores, and save plots of the real vs. projected values into the Output folder.

 ### 1.2 File parameters.
 There are only a few parameters that need to be adjusted within with each script to get started.